rainbowflesh/rainbowflesh.github.io/docs/tello_hack.md

 # A way to hack Dji Tello

-I got an R&D job a few weeks ago that required me to hack multiple drones, also known as *Counter-Unmanned Aircraft Swarm System*.
+I got an R&D job few weeks ago that required me to hack multiple drones, also known as *Counter-Unmanned Aircraft Swarm System*.
-This is a complicated and vast subject; I'm in charge of confrontation and simulation work, but this is my first foray into the field, so first and foremost, I need to understand how to hack a single simple drone.
+I'm in charge of confrontation and simulation work, but this is my first foray into the field, so first and foremost, I need to understand how to hack a single simple drone.

 ## System design